Telenav/mesakit/documentation/developing/releasing.md

 In order to ensure that the build will work on the build server, it is a good idea to completely
 clean out your maven repository and cache folders by building the project completely from scratch:

-    aonia-build.sh all sparkling
+    mesakit-build.sh all sparkling

 This will remove (after prompting) the following before building:

 1. Maven repository *~/.m2*
-2. Aonia cache folder *~/.aonia/\[aonia-version\]*
+2. MesaKit cache folder *~/.mesakit/\[mesakit-version\]*
 3. Temporary files, logs, etc. in the source tree

 #### 2.2 Building the Documentation

 The following command will build Javadoc, UML diagrams and update project README.md indexes.

-    aonia-build-documentation.sh
+    mesakit-build-documentation.sh

 #### 2.3 Updating Code Flowers

 To publish code flowers for the build:

-1. Run *aonia-build-codeflowers.sh* to build codeflowers for Aonia
+1. Run *mesakit-build-codeflowers.sh* to build codeflowers for MesaKit
-2. Insert in *$AONIA\_HOME/tools/codeflowers/site/index.html* the HTML code output by the build process
+2. Insert in *$MESAKIT\_HOME/tools/codeflowers/site/index.html* the HTML code output by the build process
    This will change the options in the dropdown to include any new projects
-3. Run *aonia-upload-codeflowers.sh* to install the codeflowers on their web server
+3. Run *mesakit-upload-codeflowers.sh* to install the codeflowers on their web server

 #### 2.4 Commit Changes